Victor-Osei/Victor-Osei/README.md

 - Business Intelligence: Creating dashboards and reports using Power BI & Tableau.
 - App Development: Building interactive applications for data-driven solutions.

-  🤝 **Looking to Collaborate On**
+-🤝 **Looking to Collaborate On**

--I’m open to exciting projects in Data Science, Machine Learning, Business Intelligence, and App Development.
+I’m open to exciting projects in Data Science, Machine Learning, Business Intelligence, and App Development.
 If you’re working on something impactful, let’s connect!

 📫 **Get in Touch**

 -✉️ Email: oseivictor10@yahoo.com

 -🌍 GitHub: Victor-Osei

 -💼 LinkedIn: [https://www.linkedin.com/in/victor-osei-duah-a9182a13a/]